Try making these Rosewater Love Hearts for a classic peppermint cream with a twist for Valentine’s day.

 - When the hearts are dry; they can be dipped into melted chocolate or decorated with edible ink pens.

+If you prefer a classic peppermint cream, substitute the rose water with peppermint extract, or maybe try coffee extract or orange blossom water.
 The love hearts can be packaged for Valentines gifts or stored in an airtight container until you've eaten them all.

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Are you making this recipe?

 I love to see your creations so snap a photo and tag @crumbscorkscrews on Instagram with the hashtag #crumbscorkscrews and please give a star rating below ★

 I’m sending my little Love Heart’s over to February’s Treat Petite hosted by Stuart at Cakeyboi, and this month’s theme is Valentines!1